ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 ## Managing Generated Columns is easy with Atlas

-Managing Generated Columns and Database Schemas in MySQL is confusing and error-prone.
+Managing generated columns and database schemas in MySQL is confusing and error-prone.
 [Atlas](https://atlasgo.io) is an open-source tool that allows you to manage your database using a simple declarative syntax (similar to Terraform).
-Instead of creating complex SQL statements that break upon schema migration, we will implement Generated Columns using Atlas.
+Instead of creating complex SQL statements that break upon schema migration, we will implement generated columns using Atlas.

 ### Getting started with Atlas